Parent Concerns and Complaints

 A complaint is a formal request to investigate allegations of non-compliance with District policy, procedure or statute.
 A formal complaint is a written statement, signed and verified under the penalty of perjury, by a complainant via a letter or on forms provided by the District which alleges a specific violation, by a District employee, of a District policy, procedure or statute.

-When a person files a formal complaint, district administration will follow the sequence listed under AR 1312.1, Complaints Concerning District Employees, available on the Board Policies page.
+When a person files a formal complaint, district administration will follow the sequence listed under AR 1312.1, Find more information about complaints concerning district employees in the PDF file listed below.

 Compliance Officer/Title IX Coordinator